rickyHong/Vocab-Expansion-LLAMA-Wiki/SFT-script.md

 If you want to continue training the LoRA weight of the Chinese-Alpaca model:

+* `${pretrained_model}`: The original LLaMA model in HF format (if continue training non-Plus model), **or** the Chinese-LLaMA model (in HF format) which has been merged with the Chinese-LLaMA-Plus-LoRA weight （if continue training Plus model）
 * `${peft_model}`: Location of the Chinese-Alpaca-LoRA weight and config
 * No need to specify `lora_rank`, `lora_alpha`, `lora_dropout`, `trainable` and `modules_to_save`
 * Set`--force_resize_embeddings True`

 If you want to train a completely new LoRA weight based on Chinese-LLaMA:

+* `${pretrained_model}`: the Chinese-LLaMA model (in HF format) which has been merged with the corresponding LoRA weight （no matter if continue training Plus model or not）
 * `${peft_model}`: Do not provide this parameter.
 * Specify `lora_rank`, `lora_alpha`, `lora_dropout`, `trainable` and `modules_to_save`
 * Set `--force_resize_embeddings False`